2013 Higher Education Accounting Forum

 SHOW FULL BIO » Kyle Clark currently serves as the Vice President for Administration and Finance and Chief Financial Officer for Texas Tech University.
 Clark's responsibilities encompass an expansive and comprehensive plan that drives the university financially.
 With approximately 1,600 employees in the Administration and Finance Division, he oversees all operations, financial accounting, student business services, sponsored programs and grant accounting, accounts receivable, administration finance information systems management, budget resource planning, procurement services, athletic operations and arenas, housing, hospitality services, student recreation center, student health, student union, and payroll.
 Challenged with creating an annual budget for the university, Clark manages the university's $732 million operating budget.
 The Comanche, Texas native earned a bachelor's and master’s degree in business administration at Texas Tech’s Jerry S. Rawls College of Business Administration.
 Prior to his current position, Clark was the assistant chief financial officer for the Texas Tech System office.
 In addition to his administrative duties, he developed the curriculum and teaches fundamentals of business professionalism for the Jerry S. Rawls College of Business Administration.
 Kyle is a graduate of the University Of Texas Lyndon B. Johnson School Of Public Affairs Governor’s Executive Development program and the Southern Association of College University Business Officer’s College Business Management Institute program, member of the National Association of College University Business Officer, Southern Association of College Business Officers, and Texas Association of College University Business Officers.

-Assistant Vice Chancellor, Budget & Resource Management
+Associate Vice Chancellor, Budget & Resource Management

 University of California, San Francisco